hypernumbers/hypernumbers-manual/contents/vixo-functions/layout-and-display/table.rst

 ============= ==================================================================
 Argument      Description
 ============= ==================================================================
-``WxH``       Specifies the number of rows and columns in which to autofill
+``WxH``       Specifies the size of the table in terms of the number of rows
-              the graph results e.g. 5x10 will result in a graph displaying across 5 rows and 10 columns relative to the cell where the function is input.
+              and columns

 ``cell(s)``   Specifies the page and data range to display as a table.